 I have many, many flaws.
 But one thing I’ve never been is a joiner.
 I’m me, with my opinions and observations.
 No more, no less.

 3.)
-That said, my views tend to lean conservative and centrist.
+My views tend to lean conservative and centrist.

 Do you have a big idea for a revolution?
 I am always very skeptical of the person who claims to have a simple answer for a complex problem.
 Most complex problems are complex for multiple reasons.